nkatshiba/cli-metronome/README.md

 > CLI Metronome is a simple command-line application that generates beats at a user-specified BPM (beats per minute).
 It uses the Pygame library for sound effects and the Urwid library for the user interface.

 ### 🏠 [Homepage](https://github.com/nkatshiba/cli-metronome)
+## Features

+- Set the BPM manually or let the program ask you.
+- Adjust the BPM using '+' and '-' keys.
+- Exit the program using the 'q' key.
 ## Install

 ```sh